CERTCC/CERT-Guide-to-CVD/docs/index.md

     Templates](/confluence/pages/createpage.action?spaceKey=CVD&title=Appendix+E+%E2%80%93+Disclosure+Policy+Templates&linkCreation=true&fromPageId=47677443){.createlink}
     contains links to a number of disclosure policy examples and templates.
--   If you\'re a *coordinator* spinning up your CVD capability, you should become familiar with [2.
+-   If you're a *coordinator* spinning up your CVD capability, you should become familiar with [2.
 Principles of Coordinated Vulnerability Disclosure](2.-Principles-of-Coordinated-Vulnerability-Disclosure_47677450.md), [3.